1820 Willet Drive

 Material used in second year classes include folk music and fiddle tunes as well as classical music appropriate for the age and level of the students.
 We reinforce musical, technical and reading skills developed in the beginning year and teach students many new skills as well.
 These skills include more sophisticated bowing skills and left hands techniques, two-part music, shifting and vibrato.
 Reading skills are particularly emphasized.
 In addition to the String Project Book used in the first year, children work out of a standard string method book.

-In their third year of study UW String Project Students begin weekly, 30-minute private lessons.
+In their third year of study String Project students begin weekly, 30-minute private lessons.
 These are combined with participation in one of our ensembles, described below.
 Students are assigned to a private lesson teacher.
 Lessons are scheduled on Tuesdays and Fridays according to the student's availability.

 Material used is chosen in a more flexible manner, to address the needs and learning rate of each student.
 Repertoire is chosen from a wide range of sources and styles.
 Material will also include scales and technical studies.

 This ensemble is a string orchestra for students in 6th through 9th grades.
-Membership is open to any string player regardless of previous UW String Project enrollment.
+Membership is open to any string player regardless of previous String Project enrollment.
 The High Plains Sinfonia rehearses on Monday evenings.
 All members must pass an audition for acceptance into the High Plains Sinfonia.
-See the link at the top of this page for audition requirements.
+Audition requirements can be found here.